Make-A-Protagonist: Generic Video Editing with An Ensemble of Experts: Experiments

 \subsection{Implementation Details}

-Our video generation model is based on text-to-image (T2I) latent diffusion models with image embedding~\cite{stablediffusion} (Stable UnCLIP\footnote{\url{https://huggingface.co/stabilityai/stable-diffusion-2-1-unclip-small}}).
+Our video generation model is based on text-to-image (T2I) latent diffusion models with image embedding~\cite{stablediffusion} (Stable UnCLIP).
 After initializing with the T2I LDM and inserting the temporal modules into the model, the video generation model is fine-tuned on 8 frames from a video at a resolution of 768 $\times$ 768.
 The model is trained for 200 steps with a learning rate of $3\times 10^{-5}$.
-During inference, we use DDIM sampler~\cite{song2020denoising} with classifier-free guidance~\cite{ho2022classifier} for 50 steps.
-For other experts, we use pre-trained models and the details can be found in Appendix.~\ref{sec:details-experts}.
-It takes about 10 minutes to train a single video and 2 minutes for inference on one GPU with 24 GB VRAM.
+During inference, we use DDIM sampler~\cite{song2020denoising} with classifier-free guidance~\cite{ho2022classifier} for 20 steps.
+It takes about 10 minutes to train a single video and 30 seconds for inference.